 CPT is an employment option available to F-1 students if the practical training (or employment) is considered to be an integral part of the curriculum or academic program.
-According to the immigration regulations, this employment may be an internship, or any other work experience that is either required for your degree (as defined in the course catalogue), or for which academic credit is awarded.
+According to the immigration regulations, this employment - either paid or unpaid - may be an internship, or any other work experience that is either required for your degree (as defined in the course catalogue), or for which academic credit is awarded.

 What are the eligibility requirements for CPT at MHC?

-Since CPT is authorized only if your employment is directly related to your declared major, you should first consult with your major advisor or a faculty member in your major department at Mount Holyoke to discuss whether you should do an independent study with a practicum component (for academic credit) in which you reflect on how your internship/employment experience connects to your academic studies in the field, or whether you should take COLL 211f: Tying Curriculum to Career in the fall semester immediately following your internship experience.
+Since CPT is authorized only if your employment is directly related to your declared major, you should first consult with your major advisor or a faculty member in your major department at Mount Holyoke to discuss whether your secured internship meets this requirement.
+You should then decide whether to enroll in an independent study with a practicum component (for academic credit) in which you reflect on how your internship/employment experience connects to your major, or whether you should take COLL 211f: Tying Curriculum to Career in the fall semester immediately following your internship experience.
 Once you have found a faculty mentor at Mount Holyoke--required for supervision of an independent study with a practicum component--and you have secured employment/an internship, you will need to fill out the following application form:

 After you have completed the application form, make an appointment to meet with Jenny Medina in the McCulloch Center for Global Initiatives.
 Please make sure to bring both your completed CPT application form and your job offer letter to the appointment.
-Curricular Practical Training (CPT) is authorized by the McCulloch Center for Global Initiatives and does not require approval from the United States Citizenship and Immigration Service (USCIS).
-A new I-20 will be issued to you denoting employment authorization on page three.
+The job offer letter must be on the employers letterhead (we can no longer accept emails from employers)and contain the job title, dates of employment, place of employment and supervisor's name for your internship.
+Curricular Practical Training (CPT) is authorized by the McCulloch Center for Global Initiatives and does not require approval from the United States Citizenship and Immigration Service (USCIS) nor is there a fee.
+If we approve your CPT application, a new I-20 will be issued to you denoting employment authorization on page three.
 You must not continue employment beyond the date authorized.
 Any work undertaken after the expiration date of your CPT will be considered unauthorized employment.

-VERY IMPORTANT: Students engaged in CPT during the summer will need to register for and complete either COLL 211f or an independent study with a practicum component (295P or 395P during the fall semester following their internship/employment experience).
-If you are studying abroad immediately after your internship experience, then you cannot sign up for COLL 211f.
+VERY IMPORTANT: If you are studying abroad immediately after your internship experience, you will not be able to take COLL 211f.
 Instead, you must sign up for the independent study with practicum component (295P or 395P) in the semester following your return from study abroad.
 Students who do not complete and receive a grade for the required independent study or COLL 211f will not be able to apply for CPT again.
 There are absolutely no exceptions to this rule.